newyankeecodeshop/AHGCollection/README.md

 // Produces @"hellotoyouagain"
 ```

-### Combing Operations
+### Combining Operations

-Many operations on a collection can be chained.
+Many operations on a collection can be chained together.
 The result is not evaluated until the collection is enumerated or converted into an `NSArray` using `[AHGCollection allobjects]`.

 ```objc
 NSNumber *num = [[[AHGNewColl(@[@"hello", @"to", @"you", @"again"]) filterNot:^BOOL(NSString *str) {